UPDATE on 1/12/17

 He knew Thorin would desire a chance to return to the mountain, and Gandalf had met Thrain in the dungeons of the Necromancer, where Thrain had given him the map and the key to the secret door.
 While Gandalf felt it was a long shot, it was his only idea for getting rid of the dragon.

 In Tolkien’s story, Bilbo finding the Arkenstone and keeping it a secret from Thorin is the catalyst that helps avert a war between the Dwarves, Men and Elves right before the Battle of Five Armies.
 Thorin saw Bilbo as a traitor for it, and they only reconcile at the end.
 Another vital part of the story that is lost.

 2) The attempts to shoehorn The Hobbit into a strict prequel to LOTR.

 There are many instances of this, but I think the worst is when Bilbo takes off the ring when confronting Smaug because he sees the Eye of Sauron!
 The whole concept of the ring as a part of Sauron is completely absent from The Hobbit.
 The ring had not “awoken” and began to “seek its master” like Gandalf explains to Frodo in “A Shadow of the Past.” in FOTR.
 Remember also that in FOTR, Bilbo states that he never felt there was anything wrong with the ring itself, only that there was something wrong with himself.
-Bilbo never once attributed any evil to the ring – he never knew of it in all his long years.
+Bilbo never once attributed any evil to the ring.

 Yet suddenly, in his early use of the ring, he sees the eye and takes it off in fear.
 This is also an excellent example of losing out on the wonder and sense of adventure of The Hobbit and replacing it with the darker themes of LOTR.